 Is this practice rooted in ancient Ayurvedic or modern dentistry?

-The tongue acts as a storage area for microorganisms which exist inside the mouth.
-The papillary structure of the tongue functions as a trap for particles which serve as food for bacteria to create colonies.
+The tongue acts as a storage area for microorganisms that exist inside the mouth.
+The papillary structure of the tongue functions as a trap for particles, which serve as food for bacteria to create colonies.

 What kind of bacteria and biofilm collect on your tongue?